pandom79/Unitd/README.md

 ### Timers

 The timers have **.utimer** as configuration file extension.<br>
-The purpose of a timer is to start an unit when a period of time has elapsed.<br>
-This period can be set in the timer unit configuration file.<br>
+The purpose of a timer is to start an unit when a period of time has elapsed which can be set in the timer unit configuration file.<br>
 There is an one to one relation between unit and timer.<br>
 That means that a timer named **test.utimer** will try to start an unit named **test.unit** when that period has elapsed.<br>
 These units cannot run forcing operation.<br>
-That means that if **test.unit** has some conflicts then the starting of this unit<br> via the timer will always fail if those conflicts exist.<br>
+That means that if **test.unit** has some conflicts then the starting of this unit via the timer will always fail.<br>
 These units can be started or restarted with the **reset** option.<br>
+The reset option also works with enable/re-enable command only if the run option is set as well.<br>
 That will cause a recalculation of the remaining time starting from the current.

 ### Timer unit configuration file